Anan7Codes/mongo-transactions/readme.md

-# Tern Rewards: Mongo Transactions Test with In-Memory Queue
+# Mongo Transactions Test with In-Memory Queue

 A simple test project demonstrating MongoDB transactions with an in-memory queue.